 One of the Turkish fashion industry’s most established designers is Gönül Paksoy.
 At her distinctive boutique, you will find a range of unique designs in hand-dyed fabrics, as well as one-of-a-kind handbags, slippers, and jewelry that are inspired by Ottoman fashions and often incorporate vintage beads and textiles.
 Dilek Hanif carries both a ready-to-wear and a couture collection.
 While the ready-to-wear line focuses on elegant suits, evening gowns, and fun and colorful cocktail dresses, the couture line offers ornate embroidery and beading.

 Hakan Yıldırım designs a very glamorous range of womenswear from his Nişantaşı workshop.
 A favorite with Istanbul socialites, his garments are produced as a limited series, and have been gaining increasing international attention.
 Atıl Kutoğlu has also gained an international following with his designs, which feature his trademark sexy and hyper-feminine looks, with lots of leather, satin, and plunging necklines, often with a Turkish flavor.

 For home décor, drop by Yastık, which means cushion in Turkish.
 This shop carries a dizzying and colorful array of its namesakes, designed by internationally acclaimed fashion designers Rıfat Özbek and Erdal Karaman.
-For unusual jewelry pieces, visit Ela Cindoruk-Nazan Pak, a jewelry studio and store that features the work of both Cindoruk and Pak as well as pieces from other young designers.
+For unusual jewelry pieces, visit ECNP Jewelry, a jewelry studio and gallery that features the work of both Ela Cindoruk and Nazan Pak.
 Their designs are clean-cut, geometric, and modern, often made with materials like resin and paper, and in bright colors.